gilamran/fullstack-typescript/README.md

 │   ├── /shared/                      # The shared code between the client and the server ├── /assets/                          # images, css, jsons etc.
 ├── .eslintrc                         # es-lint configuration
-├── .babel.config.js                  # babel configuration
 ├── .prettierec                       # prettier configuration
 ├── .gitignore                        # ignored git files and folders ├── .nvmrc                            # Force nodejs version ├── .env                              # (ignored) Can be used to override environment variables ├── index.js                          # The server's entry point ├── package.json                      # The list of 3rd party libraries and utilities
-└── tsconfig-for-webpack-config.json  # using TypeScript for the webpack config file ├── README.md                         # This file
+├── README.md                         # This file
 ```